Table of Contents hide

 - Access keys allows creation of 2 active keys at the same time for an user.
 These can be used to rotate the keys.

 Track & Review – Remove unnecessary credentials

 - Remove IAM user and credentials (that is, passwords and access keys) that are not needed.

 - Use the IAM Credential report that lists all IAM users in the account and the status of their various credentials, including passwords, access keys, and MFA devices and usage patterns to figure out what can be removed

 - Passwords and access keys that have not been used recently might be good candidates for removal.

 Conditions – Use policy conditions for extra security

 - Define conditions under which IAM policies allow access to a resource.

-- Conditions would help provide finer access control to the AWS services and resources for e.g. access limited to specific ip range or allowing only encrypted request for uploads to S3 buckets etc.
+- Conditions would help provide finer access control to the AWS services and resources for e.g. access limited to a specific IP range or allowing only encrypted requests for uploads to S3 buckets etc.